“The Year of the Cat (Tiger That Is)”

 As a very competitive dual season came to a close, Easton (15-0-1 overall), Nazareth (10-4 overall) and Northwestern (14-0 overall) had won the East Penn, Colonial and Centennial League titles, respectively.
 Final league standings were as follows:

 Other teams finishing with at least 10 wins were: Bangor 10-4, Bethlehem Catholic 12-4-1, Freedom 13-2-1, Liberty 13-1, Notre Dame 12-2, Phillipsburg 15-3, Saucon Valley 13-6 and Southern Lehigh 10-6.

 The AAA tournament was again held over two consecutive weekends while the AA was structured with two sectionals, East & West, followed by the District tourney the following weekend.

-The top five in the final team scores were:
+The final team scores were:

 |AAA Team Scores:|

 AA East Sectionals saw surprising Wilson advance seven wrestlers to the following week to match Northwestern while Notre Dame advanced six men.
 In the AA West Sectionals, Blue Mountain advanced eight wrestlers while North Schuylkill moved five men forward.
 Defending champions included Northwestern’s Chris Wentz – going for his 4th title at 112, Lehighton’s Rick Kirkendall (119), North Schuylkill’s Mike Harris (155) and Northwestern’s Dan Blose (185).
 In addition, Wilson’s Jim Nolasco (126) was a champ in 1975.